apache/skywalking/docs/en/FAQ/Memory-leak-enhance-Worker-thread.md

 ### Resolve

 * When using `Thread Schedule Framework`
-Checked SkyWalking Thread Schedule Framework at [SkyWalking Java agent supported list](../setup/service-agent/java-agent/Supported-list.md), such as Spring FrameWork @Async, such as Spring @Async, which can implement tracing without any modification.
+Checked SkyWalking Thread Schedule Framework at [SkyWalking Java agent supported list](../setup/service-agent/java-agent/Supported-list.md), such as Spring FrameWork @Async, which can implement tracing without any modification.

 * When using `Custom Thread Pool`
 Enhance the task thread with the following usage.